Shape of your Face & Sunglasses

 Now although these are just some brief descriptions of the 6 face shapes, there are many other features which can be included in each of the shapes.
-Keep in mind that your face may fit the exact description of one of them, or you may have a face shape which has a little differentiation from two shapes which are quite similar.
+Keep in mind that your face may fit the exact description of one of them, or you may have a face shape that has a little differentiation from two shapes which are quite similar.

 My face shape is mainly Diamond but I also have a slight bony jawline which is more apparent to a Heart face shape.

 From my experience with shades, Cat Eye is always a winner for me as it compliments the shape of my face.
 The style tends to go quite narrow at the bottom of the sunglasses which are closest to your cheeks and go bigger on the top part of the sunglasses in the area of your eyebrows.